radiant-rstats/docker/install/rsm-msba-macos.md

 setup
 ```

+To learn more about using VS Code for writing python code see: https://www.youtube.com/watch?v=06I63_p-2A4

 ## Updating the RSM-MSBA computing environment on macOS

 To update the container use the launch script and press 5 (+ enter).
 To update the launch script itself, press 6 (+ enter).